DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 Once you know the identifier codes for the variable(s) you want, we can configure an API call.
 Remember that Census/ACS data come packaged in numerous geographic scales, each identified with nesting FIPS codes.
-See the Census [*Geographic Areas Reference Manual*](https://www2.census.gov/geo/pdfs/reference/GARM/) for all the technical details.
-There is a different `census` tool for each geography for example:

 - *States*: There are 50 of them, covering the entire US.